What is the process for purchasing a surface treatment system from 3DT?Leave a Comment

 3. Custom system- Conversations continue with the customer to determine process parameters, production details and more.
-After further discussion, sample testing, and analysis the team determines a custom system best suits the customer’s need.
+After further discussion, sample trials, and analysis the team may determine a customized system best suits the application.

 4b.
-Application development- With adhesion results on the customer’s sample proven out, an Application Meeting is held with 3DT’s sales engineer and their mechanical and electrical engineers to develop a concept and surface treatment method.
+Application development- With adhesion results on the sample proven out, an Application Meeting is held with 3DT’s sales engineer and our mechanical and electrical engineers to develop a concept and surface treatment method.
 Once the concept is designed on paper a conference call is held with the customer and 3DT’s team to discuss the design.
-Changes, adjustments and more calls are made until a successful solution is found and the customer is comfortable with the concept.
+Changes, adjustments and more communication occurs until a successful solution is found and the customer is fully comfortable with the concept.

 6b.
 Approval drawing- A final concept drawing is developed then signed off by the customer before production begins.